tobias-weiss-ai-xr/opendesk-edu/docs/workflow.md

 openDesk uses Apache 2.0 as the license for their work.
 A typical reuse copyright and license header looks like this:
 ```
-# SPDX-FileCopyrightText: 2023 Bundesministerium des Innern und für Heimat, PG ZenDiS "Projektgruppe für Aufbau ZenDiS"
+# SPDX-FileCopyrightText: 2024 Zentrum für Digitale Souveränität der Öffentlichen Verwaltung (ZenDiS) GmbH
 # SPDX-License-Identifier: Apache-2.0
 ```
 As the way to mark the license header as a comment differs between the various filetypes, please find matching examples for the types all across the [deployment automation repository](https://gitlab.opencode.de/bmi/souveraener_arbeitsplatz/deployment/sovereign-workplace).

+**Remark**: If there is already an existing `SPDX-FileCopyrightText` please just add the one from the above example.

 ## Development workflow

 ### Disclaimer

 openDesk consists only of community products, so there is no SLA to receive service updates or backports of critical security fixes.
 This has two consequences:
-- In production scenarios, you should replace the community versions of the functional components with supported, SLA-backend paid versions.
+- In production scenarios, you should replace the community versions of the functional components with supported, SLA-backed paid versions.
 - openDesk aims to always update to the latest available releases of the community components and we therefore have rolling technical releases.

 ### Workflow